This is post #10 of a series regarding the Chase Ultimate Rewards program.

 - Top 10 Chase Ultimate Reward Questions

 A reader recently emailed me asking:

 “I am looking to apply for either the Chase Ink Bold or Chase Ink Plus card.
 The bonus points are the same upon approval and the virtually look the same, but am I missing something?
 Why would someone apply for one over the other?
 Which one would you recommend that I apply for?”

-The short answer is that they virtually are the same card as long as you pay your balance in full every month.
+The short answer is that they virtually are similar card as long as you pay your balance in full every month.
 The sign up bonus after meeting the minimum spend requirements is the exact same, the points for all your purchases are the exact same, the annual fee is the exact same, and the benefits that come with the card are the exact same.

 However, for those that do not pay their statement balance off every month, there are significant differences, but quite honestly, I probably wouldn’t recommend either of these cards if that is the case.
 Cards where you can earn a decent number of points and miles typically come with a high interest rate, and having that rate typically is not worth the points and miles you earn.
 So here is the difference:

 - Chase Ink Plus: The Chase Ink Plus is a credit card which means you are allowed to carry a balance on your card.

 - Chase Ink Bold: The Chase Ink Bold is a charge card which means you must pay your balance in full each month.
 With that said, this card comes with no set spending limit.
 Your credit limit adjusts with how the card is used as well as your payment history.
 Also, because there is no set credit limit, when calculating your credit the balance is not included (this is the amount of debt vs. available credit).